redfrax/redfrax.github.io/_posts/2023-01-30-gitops-with-rhacm-and-kustomize.md

 ## <a name="Hpolstruct"></a>Structure of a Governance Policy

-Let's start by analyzing the basic structure of a very simple governance policy:
+Let's start by analyzing the basic structure of a very simple governance policy.
+The policy reported below is used to enforce the replicas and thread count configuration of the ingress routers.
+As you can see, a policy is composed of mainly three parts: a placement rule, a placement binding, and the policy itself, where the configuration template to apply is wrapped.
+Out of 62 lines, only 8 lines are related to the actual cluster configuration.
+It would be great to have a tool that lets us focus just on the payload development without having to worry about all the wrapping.
+Here the Kustomize policy generator plug-in comes in handy.

 ```yaml
 ##
 ## PlacementRule defines target clusters using labels as cluster selectors